 Jack Forestell, Visa's chief product officer, said the firm's move is partly an effort to serve financial-technology companies.

-“Crypto-native fintechs want partners who understand their and the complexities of digital currency,” Forestell said in the statement.
+“Crypto-native fintechs want partners who understand their business and the complexities of digital currency,” Forestell said in the statement.
 “The announcement today marks a major milestone in our ability to address the needs of fintechs.”